-Be aware, however, that the IRS requires you to start withdrawing tax-deferred money from retirement accounts when you turn 70 1/2 years of age.
+Be aware, however, that the IRS requires you to start withdrawing tax-deferred money from retirement accounts when you turn 72 years of age.
 (This is a milestone on the Retirement Timeline at the beginning of this booklet.)
 By doing so, you will avoid tax penalties.
 These withdrawals are called "required minimum distributions," and the formula for determining the amount can be complicated.
+If you reached age 701⁄2 before 2020, you may have a required minimum distribution for 2021 even though you're not yet 72.
 You may want to consult a tax expert for help.